Chava Alberstein

+Chava Alberstein (חוה אלברשטיין [ˈχava ˈʔalbeʁʃtejn], born 8 December 1946 in Poland) is an Israeli musician, lyricist, composer, and musical arranger.
+She moved to Israel in 1950 and started her music career in 1964.
+Alberstein has released over sixty albums in Hebrew, English, and Yiddish.
+She is known for her liberal activism and advocacy for human rights and Arab-Israeli unity, which has sometimes stirred controversy, such as the ban of her song "Had Gadya" by Israel State Radio in 1989.
+Alberstein has received numerous accolades, including the Kinor David Prize, the Itzik Manger Prize, and honorary doctorates from several universities.

 Biography

 Born Ewa Alberstein in Szczecin, Poland, her name was Hebraized to Chava when she moved to Israel with her family in 1950.
 She grew up in Kiryat Haim.

 In 1964, when she was seventeen, Alberstein was invited to appear at the Hammam Nightclub in Jaffa.
 She sang four songs, accompanied by herself on guitar and her brother Alex on the clarinet.
 The program was broadcast live on the radio.
 After a guest appearance on Moadon Hazemer, recorded on Kibbutz Beit Alfa, she signed a recording contract with CBS.
 Early in her career, she appeared at the Amami Cinema in Haifa's Neve Sha'anan neighborhood.
 Haaretz columnist Neri Livneh described her as "a little slip of a thing in a blue youth movement shirt, her face covered by huge glasses".

 Alberstein was drafted into the Israel Defense Forces in 1965 and became one of many Israeli artists to rise to stardom by entertaining the troops.